 Overall exposure levels are given for each species/study group (Table 22).
-Responses occurred at received levels ranging from 94 to 185 dB re 1 μ Pa, and the mean of the response data was 150.6 dB re
+Responses occurred at received levels ranging from 94 to 185 dB re 1 μ Pa, and the mean of the response data was 150.6 dB re 1 μ Pa.

-1μ Pa.
 This wide variation in received levels at which responses occurred indicates the contextually- and species-dependent nature of behavioral responses within field studies.

 Killer whales responded in some cases at low levels, but this occurred in a very specific scenario (in a closed fjord with an approaching vessel and a calf present) so the results may not be broadly applicable; however, these are currently the best available data for this species.
 The sperm whales demonstrated a variety of responses to a broad range of received levels and distances.
 Neither of the Risso's dolphins responded, but their exposures occurred at long distances; in contrast, few pilot whales responded to exposures at close range.
 All these field data were fit using the methods described above.
-However, for the bottlenose dolphin controlled exposure study (CES) data, a dose-response function of the moderate and severe responses was subsampled 30 times.
-This was done to give equal weighting to the data from the field studies and the CES.
+However, for the bottlenose dolphin controlled exposure study (CES) data, a modified dose-response function was developed in which low-severity responses were considered non-responses and moderate and severe responses were considered significant responses.
+This modified function was subsampled 30 times to account for the 30 individuals in the CES study so individuals from the CES and field studies were all represented once.
 The resulting odontocete response function is shown in Figure 39, with a 50 percent probability of response at 168 dB re 1 μ Pa.